Khalid-Hani/simplified-excel-dashboard/README.md

 To explore the dashboard and examine the data cleaning process, follow these steps:

 1. Clone the repository to your local machine.
-2. Open the Excel file named "Bike_Buyer_Dashboard.xlsx."
+2. Open the Excel file named "Bike_Buyer_Dashboard_Final.xlsx."
 3. Navigate through the different tabs to view the data cleaning steps, pivot tables, and the interactive dashboard.